Huawei Watch Fit 4

 Bottom Line

-Choose the Huawei Watch Fit 4 if you want a bright, comfortable fitness-first smartwatch with long battery life and strong value.
-Skip it if you need rich apps, reliable payments, LTE, or full iOS feature parity.
+Choose the Huawei Watch Fit 4 for bright AMOLED visuals, strong battery life, accurate GPS, maps, and standout value.
+Skip it if you need rich apps, reliable payments, LTE, ECG, or the cleanest companion app.

 Best for